Excel Functions Tutorials

 Difference Between Correlation vs Covariance

-Correlation and covariance are two statistical concepts that are used to determine the relationship of two random variables.
+Correlation vs covariance are two statistical concepts that are used to determine the relationship of two random variables.
 Correlation defines how a change in one variable will impact the other while covariance defines how two items vary together.
 Confusing?
 Let’s dive in further to understand the difference of these closely related terms.

 What is Covariance?